evan-rf/etachov.github.io/_posts/2018-11-03-building-maps-nyt.md

 ![](/images/2018-10-28-glendale_az.png)

-Inspired by the *New York Times*' recent [map of every building in America](https://www.nytimes.com/interactive/2018/10/12/us/map-of-every-building-in-the-united-states.html) I wrote a quick chunk of R code to produce similar maps for selected zip codes using the same [data from Microsoft](https://etachov.io/spatial/2018/06/30/building-boundaries/).
-Thanks to some recent advances in the R geospatial ecosystem, i.e. the maturation of the `r sf` package and its integration with the `r tidyverse`, this was remarkably simple.
+Inspired by the recent *New York Times* [map of every building in America](https://www.nytimes.com/interactive/2018/10/12/us/map-of-every-building-in-the-united-states.html) I wrote a quick chunk of R code to produce similar maps for selected zip codes using the same [data from Microsoft](https://etachov.io/spatial/2018/06/30/building-boundaries/).
+Thanks to some recent advances in the R geospatial ecosystem, i.e. the maturation of the `sf` package and its integration with the `tidyverse`, this was remarkably simple.

 It's been fun to see others apapt the approach to map building in [Evanston, IL](https://twitter.com/hughbartling/status/1055670667209834504), [Boston, MA](https://twitter.com/andrwmllr/status/1056598521384747009), and a number of [cities in France](https://twitter.com/matamix/status/1052450295761051648).